Gurudayal19/ev101-scripts/L4 Designing a battery pack/Searching, comparing and selecting batteries.md

 Now, let's calculate the needed battery capacity, i.e. 35.75 x 150 = 5362 Watt-hours, or a 5.3-kilowatt-hour battery pack

->**The required watt-hours per kilometres as calculated is gathered from your energy consumption block diagram that you simulated in the previous task
+>**The watt-hours per kilometer requirement, as calculated, is obtained from the energy consumption block diagram that you simulated in the previous task

 >The Vehicle you are designing is a low power electric scooter, and electric scooters have limited space, thus select a battery with great power to Pack volume[M3] ratio, good power to weight ratio, capacity to price ratio, etc.